ebuyakin/maichat/docs/message_history_navigation.md

 * Moves to next/previous part.
 If next would exceed list end, no movement (no scroll jitter).
 Anchoring reapplies for the new part.

 Jumping:
-* g jumps to first part; G jumps to last part; anchor enforced (spacers may appear).
+* g jumps to first part; G jumps to last part; anchor enforced (no artificial spacers).

 Filtering:
 * Applying a filter rebuilds the list with only matching pairs → the last visible part becomes active at the anchor.
 Clearing filter restores full list and preserves bottom alignment of last part.

 Resizing:
-* Minor resize (<10% viewport height change): keep existing partition boundaries; maintain active part + anchor via new spacer math.
+* Minor resize (<10% viewport height change): keep existing partition boundaries; maintain active part + anchor (dead-band suppresses ≤2px micro corrections).
 * Major resize (≥10% change): recompute partitions (line limit may change), map prior active to the part covering the same text range (or nearest within its pair) and re-anchor.

 New Messages (User Behavior Perspective):